 Being based in the heart of Manchester, the city responsible for inventing the first computer and playing a pivotal role in code breaking during WW2 we endeavour to foster a creative approach to computing and critical thinking.

-By following the ‘Rising Stars- Switched On Computing' Scheme of Work, our teachers are able to provide the children with high-quality, cross-curricular lessons that equip them with foundational skills and the knowledge and understanding of computing that they will need for the rest of their lives.
+Computing is taught through the framework of the 2014 National curriculum.
+The principles and content of its requirements have been carefully placed at the heart of the school’s programmes of study in computing.
+Our computing curriculum long term plan therefore, has been specifically designed to include the highest quality content and resources available, incorporating unit plans from the National Centre for Computing Educations’ Teach Computing Curriculum as well as other lesson resources and content, provided by Barefoot Computing and utilising other high quality published schemes.
+Our teachers are able to provide the children with high-quality, cross-curricular lessons that equip them with foundational skills and the knowledge and understanding of computing that they will need for the rest of their lives.
 The scheme is structured through the National Curriculum Framework to ensure the children have the opportunity to develop a wide range of skills, experiences and competencies within technology.
-Within the ‘Switched On Computing’ scheme, children are also exposed to E-Safety reminders which are incorporated in each unit of work.
-We also have an E- Safety Policy that provides guidance for teachers and children about how to use the internet safely.
+We have an E- Safety Policy that provides guidance for teachers and children about how to use the internet safely.
 Every year group participates in lessons on E-Safety and the children are taught about how to stay safe when using technology.
-As a school, we also use and follow the guidance from ‘ThinkUKnow’, which is an online resource specifically aimed at children which reiterates the importance of staying safe online through fun activities, presentations and animations.
+As a school, we also use and follow the guidance from ‘ThinkUKnow’, which is an online resource that is aimed at children and reiterates the importance of staying safe online through fun activities, presentations and animations.

 By ensuring our children are competent in using ICT equipment effectively, we facilitate opportunities for them to enhance their learning across the National Curriculum, through being able to conduct research, analyse information and present their thinking and creativity.